awsmag/aws-lambda-barebone/README.md

 # aws-lambda-barebone
-Barebone for aws lambda function using node.js
+Barebone for aws lambda function using node.js.
+It can be deployed using AWS SAM.